-Choreographed Walk / 40 min / In collaboration with the inhabitants of Blanca, Spain
+Choreographed Walk / 40 min / in collaboration with the inhabitants of Blanca/

-It Is Smooth where the world ends is a choreographed walk with a focus on notions of borders; made, natural or imaginary; western ideas and choreographies of how a free body moves and interact with open spaces.
+It Is Smooth Where The World Ends is a choreographed walk with a focus on notions of borders, both made, natural or imaginary.
+It also focuses on western ideas about mobility, choreographies of how a free body moves and physical interpretations of open space.